 Figure 1 Intensity of Russian intervention over time.
 The bars represent the average intensity of Russian interventions in each year using the 1-5 scale provided.
 The line denotes the number of Russian interventions in each year.

 Figure 2 reveals a pattern that is roughly consistent with our argument about the geographical deterrence gradient.
 At the West end is the United States, and on the East end is Russia.
 In between are European states in a variety of alliance configurations with the United States, to include no alliance at all.
-Russia appears to be willing to use more force in its “near abroad” (where it is less deterred) than farther away.
-The exception to this geographical pattern is in Syria, which hosts a major Russian naval base on the Mediterranean.
+Russia appears to be willing to use more force in its “near abroad” where it is less deterred than farther away.
+The exception to this geographical pattern is Syria, which hosts a major Russian naval base on the Mediterranean.
 The port of Tartus, a staging base for Russian combat operations in Syria, serves to lessen the Russian loss of strength gradient and may help to explain the Syrian exception to the East-West pattern in the intensity of Russian operations in Figure 2.

 Figure 2 Geographic representation of Russia intervention.
 Each country's shading represents the highest intensity of Russian intervention in that state between 1994-2017.
 States closer to Russia have noticeably higher levels of severity.